feng-li/dqr/README.md

 ## Run the code on a Spark platform

-- Zip the code into a portable package (a zipped file `dqr.zip` will be placed into `projects` folder)
+- Zip the code into a portable package (a zipped file `dqr.zip` will be placed into the `projects` folder)

 ``` bash